1946–47 Boston Celtics season

 The 1946–47 Boston Celtics season was the first season of the Boston Celtics in the Basketball Association of America (BAA/NBA).
 Walter A. Brown was the man who was responsible for starting the franchise.
-In June 1946, Brown, who operated the Boston Garden arena and was part of the National Hockey League's Boston Bruins, was the driving force behind the Basketball Association of America and the Celtics birth.
-After considering several team names, including Whirlwinds, Unicorns, and Olympics, Brown opted for Celtics.
-He hoped to grab the attention of Boston's large Irish American population.
-John Davis "Honey" Russell was hired as the first Celtics coach, and the team soon began its inaugural season, losing its first game 59–53 to the Providence Steamrollers.
-The Celtics won their first game of the season against the Toronto Huskies on November 16, 1946.
+In June 1946, Brown, who operated the Boston Garden arena and was part of the National Hockey League's Boston Bruins, was the driving force behind both the Basketball Association of America and the Celtics' birth.
+After considering several team names, including Whirlwinds, Unicorns, and Olympics, Brown opted for the Celtics as the official team name, though it also involved Brown paying the likes of Jim Furay, the team manager of the Original Celtics franchise, to allow for the Boston Celtics to use the rights of the famous Celtics name for Boston's own basketball team since Furay's own team was going to be reactivated as the Troy Celtics in the older, technically rivaling American Basketball League for what would later become its final season of play there.
+Walter A. Brown had hoped to grab the attention of Boston's large Irish American population.
+John David "Honey" Russell was hired as the first Celtics coach (though he wasn't their first option for the first ever head coach at the time since Frank Keaney was intended to be their first head coaching option for the team at the time), and the team soon began its inaugural season, losing its first game 59–53 to the Providence Steamrollers.
+The Celtics later won their first game of the season against the Toronto Huskies on November 16, 1946.
+Greater details on their first season would be explored in Charley Rosen's book called "The First Tip-Off: The Incredible Story of the Birth of the NBA", with an entire chapter dedicated to the Celtics' first season in the BAA/NBA alongside the various highs and lows (mostly lows from this specific season) that would eventually lead to them becoming the franchise that they are today.